markets/awesome-ruby/README.md

 * [Light Service](https://github.com/adomokos/light-service) - Series of Actions with an emphasis on simplicity.
 * [Mutations](https://github.com/cypriss/mutations) - Compose your business logic into commands that sanitize and validate input.
 * [Responders](https://github.com/plataformatec/responders) -  A set of Rails responders to dry up your application.
+* [Resultr](https://github.com/leocamelo/resultr) - A simple interface to work with methods results.
 * [Surrounded](https://github.com/saturnflyer/surrounded) - Encapsulated related objects in a single system to add behavior during runtime.
 Extensible implementation of DCI.
 * [Trailblazer](https://github.com/apotonick/trailblazer) - Trailblazer is a thin layer on top of Rails.
 It gently enforces encapsulation, an intuitive code structure and gives you an object-oriented architecture.
 * [Waterfall](https://github.com/apneadiving/waterfall) - A slice of functional programming to chain ruby services and blocks, thus providing a new approach to flow control.